AkritMannSingh/JS-Project/README.md

 # 🎓 JS Project

-#### • It calculates the Student Grades, with showing perfectly grade, messages. many more thing.
+#### • It calculates the Student Grades, with showing perfectly grade, messages, many more things.

 #### • This project is combined with a HTML, CSS, and JavaScript.